yershhov/react-virtualized-data-grid/README.md

-# Virtualized Grid Tryout
+# Virtualized Table

-This project is a React + TypeScript playground for learning grid virtualization.
+This project showcases a performance optimization technique called "virtualization".
-It started as a deliberately naive data grid that tried to mount every row and every cell in the DOM.
-With large row and column counts, that approach quickly turns scrolling into a rendering bottleneck.
+It started as a deliberately naively huge table, that tried to render a ton of data at once.
+Being too large, that approach quickly turns scrolling into a rendering bottleneck.

 ## Start here